Snow Beast

-Snow Beast is a 2011 horror film.
+Snow Beast is a 2011 horror film directed by Brian Brough.
+In the film, a research team in the snowy wilds of Canada run afoul of a terrifying Yeti, leaving a father and daughter fighting for survival.
 It stars John Schneider, Jason London, Danielle Chuchran, Paul D. Hunt, and Kari Hawker.

 Plot

 A snowboarder at a Canadian ski lodge is enjoying the slopes when he finds himself in an unfamiliar isolated forest area.
 He attempts to find his way back but is followed and killed by a large beast.
 A few days later, wildlife researcher Jim Harwood and his resentful daughter Emmy, along with his research team of Rob and Marci, travel to the Canadian ski lodge as part of a study on the annual patterns of the Canadian lynx.

 After arriving, Jim, Rob, and Marci find that the lynxes in the area seem to be missing.
-The trio sets up cameras, and a man stops at a mountain roadside to urinate, and the creature, revealed to be a Yeti, kills him.
+The trio sets up cameras, and a man stops at a mountain roadside to urinate, and the beast, revealed to be a Yeti, kills him.
 At the same time, a local ranger, Barry, begins tracking the recent disappearances of tourists in the area, localized around the lodge.
-As Jim, Rob, and Marci set up their cameras through the woods to capture lynx activity, two other tourists are hiking and killed by the Yeti.
+As Jim, Rob, and Marci set up their cameras through the woods to capture lynx activity, two other tourists are hiking and killed by the beast.

 The following day, Jim, Marci, Rob, and Emmy go into the forest to check the cameras.
 Near a camera, they encounter huge footprints in the snow.
 They return to their cabin, but nothing definitive is on the camera footage.
 That night while asleep in the cabin, a loud growling outside awakens the four.
 Checking the area in the morning, they find a destroyed snowmobile.
 Marci reports the attack to the ranger station nearby, and Barry records the incident along with others in the cluster of nearby disappearances.
 Ranger Gibbons is skeptical of any abnormal beast in the area.

 Reviewing some of the remote camera feed footage from the cabin, Rob finds that one of the cameras has gone down.
 He and Jim leave on the remaining snowmobile to fix it, bringing a tranquilizer gun, while Emmy stays at the cabin and watches the cameras, communicating via walkie-talkies.
 Around this time, Rangers Barry and Gibbons leave to search the wooded area.
-While doing so, they are ambushed and killed by the Yeti.
+While doing so, they are ambushed and killed by the beast.
 Elsewhere in the forest, Rob works on getting the downed camera up and running again with Emmy's help.
 He falls into a nearby cavern dug out in the snow, and Jim joins him in the pit, which ends up being a cavern of ice caves.
-When they find the body of the missing snowboarder, they leave in a panic just before the Yeti returns to its home.
+When they find the body of the missing snowboarder, they leave in a panic just before the beast returns to its home.
 It chases Rob and Jim, but they narrowly escape in the snowmobile.